 Are Sunbites Baked or Fried?

-Walkers Sunbites don’t expressly state if they are baked or fried, but they do use oil for whatever cooking method they use and that means that they contain around 5.1g of fat per 25g packet (a normal packet of ready salted crisps, which are fried, contains 10.4g)
+Walkers Sunbites don’t expressly state if they are baked or fried, but they do use oil for whatever cooking method they use and that means that they contain around 5.1g of fat per 25g packet (a standard packet of ready salted crisps, which are fried, contains 10.4g)

 However, because they use sunflower oil, only 0.6g of the fat comes from saturated fat.
 In fact, they only contain 5.4 calories from saturated fat – which is less than 3% of their calories.
 Which isn’t bad.
 Our imaginary packet of normal crisps contains 4 per cent of their calories from saturated fat.